 It’s 9PM on a Sunday.
 Where are you?
 What did you do today?
-Today I went out to Long Beach to talk to the people with the nonprofit LA on Cloud 9.
+Today I went out to Long Beach to talk to the people with another nonprofit organization.

 Did you know that services are not available to people on the weekends?
 WHAT?!
 When did helping people take a break on the weekends?